'Our Father' on Netflix: Lingering Questions From the Chilling Documentary Answered

 Quiverfull is an ultra-conservative Christian movement mentioned in the film.
 Those in Quiverfull reject birth control and believe they can help spread the word of God by having as many children as possible.
 In 2009, NPR reported that Quiverfull was "a small group, probably 10,000 fast-growing families, mainly in the Midwest and South."

-In the film, Ballard draws a link between Cline and Quiverfull, the conservative Christian movement I mentioned earlier, but it's not a strong one.
+In Our Father, Ballard draws a link between Cline and Quiverfull, but it's not a strong one.

 We learn in the film that Cline has an affinity for the Bible verse "Jeremiah 1:5," and Ballard notes it's "one of the Bible verses Quiverfull uses."
 The verse is: "Before I formed you in the womb, I knew you."